Epping Forest Guardian

-The Epping Forest Guardian is a local newspaper sold every Thursday in the district of Epping Forest in Essex, England.
+The Epping Forest Guardian is a local newspaper sold every Thursday in the Epping Forest District in Essex, England.

-The paper is published by Newsquest, as part of its East London and West Essex Guardian Series (also branded as Your Local Guardian), which includes papers covering neighbouring areas, such as the Waltham Forest Guardian and the Wanstead and Woodford Guardian.
+The paper is published by Newsquest.
+It is the sister paper to the East London and West Essex Guardian (also branded as Your Local Guardian).

 The newspaper's weekly circulation is 3,495 copies, according to ABC figures from July to December 2017.